-Lip fillers have been a hot topic in recent news with representatives for Beyoncé denying accusations that the pregnant singer got Kylie Jenner-inspired lip fillers.
+Lip injections have been a hot topic in recent news with representatives for Beyoncé denying accusations that the pregnant singer got Kylie Jenner-inspired lip fillers.
 As celebrities take the lead, more and more people are turning to cosmetic procedures to fill out their pout.
 According to the American Society of Plastic Surgeons (ASPS), lip enhancement procedures continues to grow.

-But with any medical procedure, there are risks associated with lip fillers that need to be considered.
+But with any medical procedure, there are risks associated with getting lip injections that need to be considered.
 Just recently, a 22-year-old Turkish woman was told she was in danger of losing her lips after having a hairdresser inject her lips with an unlicensed serum.
 In an effort to avoid complications, Dr. Joshua Zeichner, a leader in cosmetic dermatology in New York City and specialist Dr. Kavita Mariwalla, a skin cancer specialist, shared these ten questions to consider before moving forward with lip fillers.

 1. What does my doctor think?

 It seems simple, but the smartest thing to do before any cosmetic procedure is to consult your doctor.
 Share with him or her about your aesthetic goals and anything you might be worried about.
 From here – listen.
 A doctor’s opinion on your specific physical needs and how realistic your goals are is one of your most valuable resources through the process.

 2. Whose lips would I like mine to look like?

 Reference pictures can help a doctor understand your goals for lip fillers.
 But it’s important to manage your expectations and be open to the reality of how effective the procedure can be on your actual lips.

 "I have had patients who genetically have very thin lips come and show me pictures of some models,” said Dr. Mariwalla.
 “I tell them it will not be possible to achieve that without looking ducky."